Jazz++ MIDI Sequencer

 cd OutsideSource

-3. Checkout the 2.8 branch of wxWidgets using the following command.
+3. Checkout the trunk of wxWidgets using the following command.
 You must have a Subversion client loaded on your machine.

-4. Create two directories called WxBuildRelease and WxBuildDebug in parallel with the wxWidgets-2.8 directory and change directory to the WxBuildDebug directory.
+4. Create two directories called WxBuildRelease and WxBuildDebug in parallel with the wxWidgets directory and change directory to the WxBuildDebug directory.

 mkdir WxBuildRelease WxBuildDebug